 Empathy is the ability to relate to how someone is feeling, to understand what they are going through.
 While we can’t all walk a mile in the shoes of each person we meet, we can attempt to put ourselves in their place.

 Empathy is a skill because it involves being able to see past your own frame of reference and attempt to see the world as someone else does.
 We’ll never see it just right, but trying can make all the difference.
-The need for empathy in customer service is really clear in this customer service training video.
+The need for empathy in customer service is really clear in this customer service training video (link no longer active).

 Customer service is all about problem solving — even when there is not a problem to solve.
 Finding the glitches in your customer experience and the ways to patch them is an example of proactive problem solving.